 ------.
 1838.
 The History and Survey of the Antiquities of Winchester.
 Winchester: James Robbins.

 Peltz, Lucy.
-1999.
+2003.
 “Aestheticizing the Ancestral City: Antiquarianism, Topography and the Representation of London in the Long Eighteenth Century.”
-Art History 22: 472-94.
+Art History 22, no. 4: 472-94.

 Scott, George Gilbert.
 1850.
 A Plea for the Faithful Restoration of Our Ancient Churches.
 London: John Henry Parker.